What is a Rotator Cuff Injury?

 Have you ever been working out at the gym, pushing a heavy weight and heard a popping sound in your shoulder.
 Or what about skiing down the slopes and landing shoulder first in the snow.
 Or maybe just having a friendly game of tennis, when all of a sudden there's a sharp pain in your shoulder.

 These are all signs of the same thing; a rotator cuff injury.
-Whether you want to call it a rotator cuff tear or shoulder tendonitis, it's really all the same.
-A tear, strain or inflammation in the rotator cuff muscles and tendons.
+Whether you want to call it a rotator cuff tear or strain, or shoulder tendonitis, it's really all the same: A tear, strain or inflammation in one or more of the rotator cuff muscles and/or tendons.

 Please Note: Frozen shoulder is a slightly different condition affecting the shoulder joint where the surrounding capsule becomes inflamed.